-The program in dental hygiene is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of "initial accreditation".
-The Commission is a specialized accrediting body recognized by the United States Department of Education.
-The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
-The Commission's web address is: http://www.ada.org/en/coda.
+The Dental Hygiene program is accredited by the Commission on Dental Accreditation (CODA) and has been granted the accreditation status of approval without reporting requirements.
+CODA is a specialized accrediting body recognized by the United States Department of Education.
+Commission on Dental Accreditation: 211 East Chicago Avenue, Chicago, IL 60611; 312-440-4653; https://coda.ada.org/.